womanonrails/womanonrails.com/_i18n/en/_posts/2018-11-25-refactoring-part2.md

  => true
 ```

 When I created this class I never thought about using it on an array of strings.
-I know that this is partially thanks to `Ruby` as a language and <a href="https://en.wikipedia.org/wiki/Duck_typing" title="Duck typing in Ruby" target="_blank" rel="nofollow noopener noreferrer">**duck typing**</a>, but also because of simplicity of the code.
+I know that this is partially thanks to `Ruby` as a language and [**duck typing**](https://en.wikipedia.org/wiki/Duck_typing "Duck typing in Ruby"), but also because of simplicity of the code.

 ## Stats:
 - **LOC**  - 94